JanNosal/react-connect-rx/README.md

     <ConnectedCounter label={"simple counter"} count={0} />

 ```
-Note that in the second arguments list, which accepts the array of observables, you can pass any number of observables, which can update the same same subgroup of props a different one, or have an iterception.
+Note that in the second arguments list, which accepts the array of observables,
+you can pass any number of observables, which can update the same subgroup of props a different one,
+or have an interception.

 ```jsx
 import React from 'react'